-3.10 The school should keep a clear record of cases handled by the formal complaint investigation procedures.
-The school should establish a complaint record management system to store relevant information (including correspondences, investigation reports and interview records).
-In addition, the school should keep statistics of complaints and appeals lodged through both informal and formal handling procedures for future reference.
+3.11 The school should keep a clear record of cases handled by the formal complaint investigation procedures.
+A sample complaint record is given in Appendix V. The school should establish a complaint record management system to store relevant information (including correspondences, investigation reports and interview records).
+In addition, the school should keep statistics of complaints and appeals lodged through either the informal or formal handling procedures for future reference.